systematic-magic/AgingPubMed/editorials_html.rst

 10. Text
 --------

 10.1.
-Check that font type and size is consistent across all sections (except for References) of the article.
+Check that font type and size is consistent across all sections of the article.

 10.2.
 Check all website addresses in article text: